 The interocular distance is broad.
 The nasal root is depressed and the nasal angle is obtuse.
 The zygomatic bones retreat posteriorly from the plane of the face.
-The nasal aperture is markedly broad both superiorly and inferiorly.
-The anterior nasal spine is short, and the inferior margin of the nasal aperture has a bilateral gutter, and there is no nasal sill.
+The nasal aperture is narrow superiorly and broader inferiorly.
+The anterior nasal spine is short, and the inferior margin of the nasal aperture has a bilateral gutter.
 The maxillary dental arcade has a somewhat rectangular shape.
-There is mild to moderate alveolar prognathism.
-The maxillary incisors are blade-like; however, there is a slight suggestion of shoveling on 2.1 [#9].
+There is prominent alveolar prognathism, and the skull is elongated in the anteroposterior plane.
+The maxillary incisors are blade-like.
 There is no edge-on-edge incisal bite.
-There is no post-bregmatic depression.
-The calvarial sutures are very slightly complex.
-The skull is somewhat elongated in the antero-posterior plane.
+There is a post-bregmatic depression.
+The calvarial sutures are focally complex.